keithm-xmos/lib_dispatch/README.rst

 - 1 hardware lock
 - 1 hardware thread per worker
 - N+1 chanends, where N equals the number of worker threads
 - 2 additional chanends for every waitable task or group.
-These 2 additional chanends are freed when the waitable task completes.
+These 2 additional chanends are freed when the waitable task or group completes.

 Using the library
 #################